Our Services

 A waddling pattern often signals an underlying issue with the hip muscles.
-Anyone experiencing this type of gait should consult a healthcare professional for proper diagnosis and treatment.
+If you're experiencing this type of gait and want to better understand your symptoms, try Ubie's free AI symptom checker and consult a healthcare professional for proper diagnosis and treatment.

 (References)